ucc23/updt_UCC/README.md

 2. Create a 'New version' in the [Zenodo repository](https://zenodo.org/doi/10.5281/zenodo.8250523)

-3.0 Make sure that the version number in the README matches than in the CHANGELOG 3.1 Upload the three files stored in the `temp_updt/zenodo/` folder 3.2 Get a DOI
+3.0 Make sure that the version number in the README matches that in the CHANGELOG 3.1 Upload the three files stored in the `temp_updt/zenodo/` folder 3.2 Get a DOI
 3.3 Add a 'Publication date' with the format: YYYY-MM-DD